Low-volatility investing: History

 The low-volatility anomaly was already discovered in the early 1970s, yet it only became a popular investment style after the 2008 global financial crises.
 The first tests of the Capital Asset Pricing Model (CAPM) showed that the risk-return relation was too flat.
 Two decades later, in 1992 the seminal study by Fama and French clearly showed that market beta (risk) and return were not related when controlling for firm size.
 Fisher Black argued that firms or investors could apply leverage by selling bonds and buying more low-beta equity to profit from the flat risk-return relation.
 In the 2000s more studies followed, and investors started to take notice.
 In the same period, asset managers such as Acadian, Robeco and Unigestion started offering this new investment style to investors.
 A few years later index providers such as MSCI and S&P started to create low-volatility indices.

 Performance

-This investment style is slowly becoming accepted, as many low-volatility strategies have been able to deliver good real-life performance.
-Several low-volatility strategies have existed for more than 10 years.
-Most academic studies and most low-volatility indices are based on simulations.
-Some studies go back 90 years and show that low-volatility stocks beat high-volatility stocks over the very long run (see image).
+Low-volatility investing is gradually gaining acceptance due to consistent real-life performance over more than 15 years, encompassing both bull and bear markets.
+While many academic studies and indices are based on simulations going back 20-30 years, some research spans over 90 years, showing low-volatility stocks outperform high-volatility stocks in the long run (see image).
 Since low-volatility securities tend to lag during bull markets and tend to reduce losses in bear markets, a full business cycle is needed to assess performance.
-Over a shorter time period like one year, Jensen's alpha is useful to calculate performance.
-This performance metric corrects the performance of for market beta risk.
-For example, when a low-volatility strategy has a beta of 0.7 and the market is up by 10% the expected return is 7%.
-Lower risk should give lower return.
-If the actual return is 10%, then Jensen’s alpha is 3%.
+Over shorter time periods, such as one year, Jensen's alpha is a useful performance metric, adjusting returns for market beta risk.
+For instance, a low-volatility strategy with a beta of 0.7 in a 10% rising market would be expected to return 7%.
+If the actual return is 10%, Jensen's alpha is 3%.